YellowJacketLinux/LFS/tlive-lfs.md

 Note to use this method for setting up the environmental variables on other GNU/Linux distributions (or other operating systems) you will likely have to port it.
-CentOS/Fedora for example do not define the `pathprepend` function, and on macOS the appropriate place to mount the partition is probably `/usr/local/opt/texlive` rather than `/opt/texlive`.
+CentOS/Fedora for example do not define the `pathappend` function, and on macOS the appropriate place to mount the partition is probably `/usr/local/opt/texlive` rather than `/opt/texlive`.
 Or maybe `/Volumes/texlive`.
 Just pick one... 😜